It is normal to feel stressed and worried where there is an outbreak of an infectious disease like COVID-19.

-The coronavirus will challenge our personal and community resilience, and community recovery will take some time, but if we look after ourselves and each other, stay informed and stay calm, we will continue to adapt and respond in a positive way
+COVID-19 will challenge our personal and community resilience, and community recovery will take some time.
+But, if we look after ourselves and each other, stay informed and stay calm, we will continue to adapt and respond in a positive way.

 Where to get help

 Make sure you seek help early if you are worried, feel alone or continue to feel upset about being in isolation/quarantine.